wxx07/MolLVAE/README.md

 # MolLVAE
 LVAE for molecular generation task.
-A project for Deep Generative Models 2020 spring.test2
+A project for Deep Generative Models 2020 spring.